 They stopped blaming God for the obstacle.
 Instead, they trusted God for the opportunity.
 That’s what makes for greatness.

 Of course, you know circumstances don’t always work against you.

 Sometimes everything’s going your way.
 Some of you are in that situation right now.
 You can’t imagine things lining up better in your favour.

 Which is exactly why you should still never let your circumstances define you.
 Because they will still defeat you.

 You will stop working hard.
-You will stop dreaming about the future.
-You will be tempted to let your circumstances guide you there.
+You’ll stop dreaming about the future.
+You will even be tempted to let your present momentum carry for forward indefinitely.

 When you stop working on it and let circumstances define you, those same circumstances will eventually defeat you.